edenspiekermann/espi-devblog/_posts/2017-02-24-diving-deeper-into-mjml.md

 </mjml>
 {% endhighlight %}

 Another way to apply styling is to use `mj-style` and write plain css in it.
-You can then use `mj-raw` to write plain html and use your css class:
+You can then use `mj-raw` to write plain html and use your CSS class:

 {% highlight erb %}
 <!--  ./app/views/layouts/mjml_email.mjml -->